rtrudel/craft-discourse/README.md

 Once configured, you should be logged in Discourse with the same user than Craft.
 Nothing more to do.

+## Discourse Roadmap

+Some things to do, and ideas for potential features:

+* Sync avatar with "SSO overrides avatar"

 ## Discourse Changelog

 ### 1.0.0 -- 2016.04.16